sassoftware/sas-viya-tuning/README.md

    `cp sas-viya-tuning {deploy-dir}/site-config`

-3. In your deployment's main `kustomization.yaml` file, add the following line within the `transformers` section to include the appropriate tuning resources
+3. In your deployment's main `kustomization.yaml` file, add the following line within the `transformers` section to include the appropriate tuning resources:

     ```bash
     transformers:
       - site-config/sas-viya-tuning/configurations
     ```

-4. For each applicable scenario, add the appropriate reference to the `sas-viya-tuning/configurations/kustomization.yaml` file as needed.
-Note, the `platform-base` scenario is applied by default.
+4. Review the individual `README.md` files for each scenario for information on what specific tunings are covered.
+Keep in mind that further customizations may be required for each scenario - either by adjusting the default values or adding new configurations - depending on your workload needs.
+For each applicable scenario, add the appropriate reference to the `sas-viya-tuning/configurations/kustomization.yaml` file as needed.
+Note, the `platform-common` scenario is applied by default and is recommended for all environments.
 For example:

     ```bash
     resources:
-      - platform-base
+      - platform-common
       - platform-crunchy-postgres
-      - visual-analytics
+      - sas-visual-analytics
     ```

-5. Some scenarios contain their own custom `sitedefault.yaml` file containing additional tunings that are to be applied when the Viya services/applications are deployed.
-If a custom `sitedefault.yaml` file does exist, copy and merge the contents of the file into your deployment's main `sitedefault.yaml` file.
+5. Certain scenarios contain their own custom `sitedefault.yaml` file, each consisting of additional tunings to be applied when the Viya services/applications are deployed.
+If a custom `sitedefault.yaml` file does exist for a particular scenario, copy and merge the contents of the file into your deployment's main `sitedefault.yaml` file.

 <!--
 ### For existing Viya deployments